1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 From then on, an email sent from a contact form present on the site (default form Divi for example) will be sent via an SMTP method.

-To make sure, just look at the headers of a message received this way, in particular the line x-mailer
+To ensure this, simply look at the headers of a message received this way, in particular the x-mailer line which may mention for example WPMailSMTP/Mailer/smtp instead of PHPMailer.

 Note: the x-mailer can be any indication not necessarily representative of the actual sending method!

-... on Prestashop
+β¦ on Prestashop

 - Log in to the Prestashop admin panel.